Confidential Corporate Campus — Mountain View, CA

 - Holmes Fire

 - Sustainable Benchmark

 - LEED Platinum

 A major technology client is expanding its Silicon Valley location with a commitment to fostering a deeply sustainable workspace community.
-The updated campus houses 2,000 employees across two existing, repurposed, buildings that will be integrated with a new building.
-The new construction will comprise the largest mass timber building in North America, a new Cross-Laminated Timber (CLT) structure customized to meet formidable sustainability goals.
+The updated campus will house 2,000 employees across two existing, repurposed, buildings that will be integrated with a new building.
+The new construction will comprise the largest mass timber building in North America—a new Cross-Laminated Timber (CLT) structure customized to meet formidable sustainability goals.
 This pioneering project aggressively targets LEED Platinum, Net Zero Water, and Well Building Standard certifications.
-Holmes Structures provided structural engineering and Holmes Fire provided fire and life safety for the project.
+Holmes Structures provided structural engineering and Holmes Fire provided fire and life safety consulting for the project.